JonLatane/jonline/README.md

 But is scaling social media applications in this way *necessary for what people use these applications for*?
 Or is it *the best way to keep data available for marketing and other private use*?
 Or more simply: are we optimizing for profit, or for actual computer performance?
 There are many legitimate applications for, say, MapReduce across a huge privately-owned cluster, like making the entire Internet searchable.
 But for communicating with a network of friends you know in real life, I don't really think it's necessary.

 Jonline is a federated social network.
 The general idea is that it should provide a functional network with a single server, but that you should be able to communicate with users on other servers from a single account.
 This is handled via sharing of OAuth2 auth tokens between servers.

-## Features Overview
-The intended use case for Jonline is thus:

-I (Jon 😊👋) will run the Jonline server at https://jonline.io.
-It's fully open to the web and I'm paying for the DB behind it and the k8s cluster on it.
-Friends who want to connect with me can register for an account and communicate with me and with each other.

-### Media
-Jonline Media is essentially a content-type+bytes-based blob storage service.
-It's the reason Jonline requires S3/MinIO (though, if desired, Jonline could realistically support making MinIO optional).
-Unlike Posts and Events (and any other future "high level types"), Media is generally not shared directly.
-It is instead associated with Posts and Events (for media listings) as well as Users and Groups (for their avatars).

-Media is perhaps core-most part of Jonline's features, and the *only* part of the APIS offered through HTTP as well as gRPC/gRPC-over-HTTP.
-(Hopefully the reasons for this are obvious: easy browser streaming and cache utilization for things like images.)
-Details on the HTTP APIs are in the "Media" section of the [protocol documentation](https://github.com/JonLatane/jonline/blob/main/docs/protocol.md#jonline-Jonline).

-### Posts
-To keep things straightforward, all Posts in Jonline have global visibility.
-Twitter is easily the closest comparison.

-They may be enabled/disabled at the server level (which should hide the UI tab/web links in the future).

-### Events
-Events may be public, private, or private with friend invitations.

-In the future, Events should.

 ## Future features
 Potential future features include: